MomsFriendlyRobotCompany/the_collector/readme.md

 teach the students some things.
 There are probably better solutions out there, but I like this. :smirk:

+Additionally, there is nothing magically about what this does:

+- It provides a generic interface to using `pickle`, `json`, or `msgpack` as the protocol for saving data to disk
+- It also allows you to convert between them if needed
+- Bag files can be read using the original protocol, thus data is never lost if this library goes away
+- Designed to be simple and straight forward

 ## Setup

 ### Install